briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

 substantial when it is of a character that manifests a purpose on the part of the actor that the object of the conspiracy should be completed.

-8. _(h)_ As used in this section, “computer”, “computer system”, “computer network”, “information service”, “telecommunication”, “telecommunications device”, “telecommunications service”, “data”, and “writing” have the same meaning as in Ohio R.C.
+8. _(h)_ As used in this section, "computer", "computer system", "computer network", "information service", "telecommunication", "telecommunications device", "telecommunications service", "data", and "writing" have the same meaning as in Ohio R.C.
 2913.01.
 (ORC 2901.11)